rating iconrating iconrating icon

 Quarterly maintenance is an excessive number of times to have maintenance done in most cases.
 This type of maintenance is primarily used by businesses for their commercial units.
 Four visits per year is useful when your business is in a large building that has a high amount of traffic or if your business involves a lot of indoor pollutants (i.e. smoke shops, pet stores, salons etc).
 Some businesses are also required by associations to keep a current quarterly commercial maintenance contract at all times.
 Though four times a year is quite extensive, it is beneficial in making sure businesses have a well-conditioned space for customers and your employees all year long.

 The important thing to remember is that no matter how frequent your maintenance visits are, you should at least have one scheduled every year.
-Remember to also check your filter montly and replace at minimum every three months.
+Remember to also check your filter monthly and replace at minimum every three months.
 Maintenance, with a great HVAC contractor, goes a long way in helping your systems efficiency and life span.
 In other words, maintenance ensures that you get your bang for your buck out of your HVAC system.
 If you have not scheduled your first maintenance visit of the year or you are unsure of how many times a year best suits your system, give LA Construction, Heating and Air a call today at 818-341-3406 or contact us online.

 HVAC Maintenance Schedule Related Posts: